Departmental Assistantship Consideration

 - Official GRE scores

-The GRE or approved equivalent will be waived as a requirement for admission to the EPL doctoral program for Spring 2021.
+The GRE or approved equivalent will be waived as a requirement for admission to the EPL doctoral program through Spring 2022.

 Personal Statement of Goals

 The statement is generally one to two pages discussing what you have to offer the program and what you wish to get out of the program.
 It should include a brief description of the applicant's field of interest, related background, desired area of study and research emphasis or career goals.